pulumi/pulumi-hugo/themes/default/content/blog/cloud-engineering-fuels-startup-innovation/index.md

 ### Results

-- Delivered its new multi-region, multi-cloud database feature by using familiar and existing software tools and practices that were enabled by Pulumi
+- Delivered its new multi-region, multi-cloud database feature by using familiar and existing software tools and practices that were enabled by Pulumi.
-- Built and managed its complex cloud architecture more efficiently by using familiar languages like Python
+- Built and managed its complex cloud architecture more efficiently by using familiar languages like Python.
-- Increased the reliability and quality of infrastructure using existing code review processes and running unit tests
+- Increased the reliability and quality of infrastructure using existing code review processes and running unit tests.
-- Controlled access to its infrastructure using Pulumi’s SSO integration with its identity provider service [Read Fauna's blog post→](https://fauna.com/blog/building-faunas-gdpr-compliant-distributed-and-scalable-database)
+- Controlled access to its infrastructure using Pulumi’s SSO integration with its identity provider service.

+[Read Fauna's blog post→](https://fauna.com/blog/building-faunas-gdpr-compliant-distributed-and-scalable-database)
 <br>
 <br>